tekr-io/lukaz-reference/source/includes/main.md

 ]
 ```

-This endpoint retrieves all user questions of a specific workspace.
+This endpoint retrieves all user questions of workspace.

 ### HTTP Request